Articles in Support of Richard Stallman

 We are reproducing here, either verbatim or remixed, some of the articles in defense of Richard Stallman that people wrote, addressing the events of either September 2019 or March 2021.
 Other articles are linked to their original websites.

-Articles in this Website #local-articles
+Articles of Support in this Website #local-articles

 - Nadine Strossen and Hannah Wolfman-Jones Rebut Accusations Against Stallman and Choose Him as Coauthor.
 Hannah Wolfman-Jones, website founder, book editor and author, seeks the advice of Nadine Strossen, former ACLU president, about whether to include Richard Stallman as coauthor of a book.
 The decision is “Yes.”